romenjelly/bevy_debug_grid/README.md

 - If there is no need to transform the grid separately, it can be spawned on the same level as all other components of the entity
 - If the grid needs to be transformed relative to its parent, spawn it as a child of the the entity

-An demonstration of this can seen by running the `moving_grid` example.
+A demonstration of this can seen by running the `moving_grid` example.

+### Differences with Gizmos

+The bevy gizmos API can draw a grid using `gizmos.grid(/* ... */)`, however, this plugin has a few distinctions and additional features:

+- Gizmos are an immediate-mode API, where they have to be requested to be drawn every frame
+- Grids here are components with modifiable properties
+- Grids exist as meshes during and between frames
+- This plugin supports sub-grids and axis colors
+- This plugin supports tracked grids with alpha attenuation to create the illusion of an infinite grid

+For a simple enough use case, this plugin is not necessary since the gizmos API is quite powerful for most common operations.

 ## Features